cmwylie19/kubefs/README.md

 # Kubefs
 ![frontend.png](frontend.png)
-This project is intended to manage files on a Kubernetes node (captured from an IP Camera and stored through FTP).
-It is cloud native and built to run in Kubernetes but can run on  a linux VM outside of Kubernetes.
+KubeFS is a file system controller sitting on top of Kubernetes.
+It binds volumes of FTP files into pods enabling the user to quickly filter, delete, and manage said files.
+The frontend is setup to handle photos captured by IP Cameras, it can filter down to a given second, delete large groups of files simultaneously, and change color themes.
+KubeFS is cloud native and built to run in Kubernetes but can run on a linux VM outside of Kubernetes.

 - [Original Use case](#original-use-case)
 - [CLI](#cli)